-Here is the full list of British Airways On Business redemption pricing sorted by best value vs Avios to least.
+Here is the full list of British Airways On Business redemption pricing sorted by best to least value vs Avios.
 You can also download the full spreadsheet here if you want to filter or sort the table yourself.

-The prices below are based on a direct one-way off-peak Economy redemption.
+The prices below are based on a one-way off-peak Economy redemption.

 |Rio De Janeiro||19,500||5,000||3.9|